|

 bottom

-temps in the mid-to-high 50's.
+temps in the 50's.

-The St. Johns River exits into the ocean at the Mayport Jetties
+exits into the ocean at the Mayport Jetties on the southeast

 visibility.
 This staining